Start My Answer

 Check the statute of limitations on debt in Ohio

 The statute of limitations is the deadline or expiration date on your debt.
 Each state has a unique law for the statute of limitations that determines how many years a collector can collect on the debt.
-Once the statute of limitations on a debt has expired, collectors can no longer sue someone over that debt.
+Once the statute of limitations on a debt has expired, collectors no longer have grounds to sue for that debt.

 In Ohio, the statute of limitations on credit card debt is six years, according to Ohio Rules of Civil Procedure Section 2305.06.
-This means that debt collectors have only six years, from the last activity on a credit card account, to sue someone for a debt they owe.
+Likewise, Ohio’s statute of limitations for medical debt, auto loan debt, student loan debt, and personal loan debt is also six years.
+This means that debt collectors have only six years from the last payment on an account to sue someone for a debt they owe.

 The table below lists the statute of limitations on different types of debt in Ohio.